MiyanoOsu/hheretic-miyoo/README.md

 A port of Hheretic v0.2.4 from https://hhexen.sourceforge.net/hheretic.html for miyoo cfw

 # Keymap
+*NOTE: due to weapon have 7 slots, use combo keys to switch slot manual from 1 to 7,
 ~~~
 Up : go ahead
 Down: step back